CURLING -- III. Identifying Candidates of Wide-separation Gravitationally Lensed Quasars from the CatNorth Catalogue: Methodology

-After the conservative automated filtering we retain 516 groups in which at least two quasar candidate images possess optical spectra, together with \(14\,244\) groups that lack adequate optical spectra.
+After the conservative automatic filtering, we retain 516 groups in which at least two quasar candidate images possess optical spectra, together with \(14\,244\) groups that lack adequate optical spectra.
 We subsequently conduct a visual inspection to isolate systems that are possibly WSLQs.

 For the 516 groups with spectra, we first evaluated spectral similarity and the presence or absence of a foreground galaxy cluster.
-This examination identified two systems that are plausible WSLQs; their confirmation or refutation will require higher-quality follow-up observations.
-These two systems are described in Appendix~\ref{section: appendix}.
-Among the remaining groups, we applied the criteria \(\Delta v < 2000\ \mathrm{km\,s^{-1}}\) and a projected distance smaller than \(100\ \mathrm{kpc}\), which produced 29 dual quasars detailed in Section~\ref{section: dual quasar}.
+This examination identified two systems that are plausible WSLQs, which are described in Section \ref{section:spectro_cands}; their confirmation or refutation will require higher-quality follow-up observations.
+Among the remaining groups, we applied the criteria about velocity difference between group members and the projected distance, subsequently producing 29 dual quasar candidates; the relevant selection criteria and the results are detailed in Section~\ref{section: dual quasar}.